 Yes, although for consistency’s sake, it is recommended that they join at the beginning of a semester.

 How much will it cost?

 Cost varies according to the dancer’s level of experience, but we are committed to making our classes affordable and accessible to everyone.
-For more information and a free, personalized quote, please visit the contact page for our numbers.
+For more information and a free, personalized quote, please visit the classes page for our contact details.

 Will my child have to compete?